benjamin-devries-snap/setup-webservices-m1-mac/README.md

 ## IMPORTANT NOTES

-DON'T auto format the script or the indentation will mess things up
+- DON'T auto format the script or the indentation will mess things up

-If are still running into issues, replace everywhere in this file that says "openjdk:17" with "openjdk:17-jdk-bullseye"
+- If are still running into issues, replace everywhere in this file that says "openjdk:17" with "openjdk:17-jdk-bullseye"
+- this script will only update the main "docker-compose.yml" file.
+Others must be manually updated.